hjshu/harmonic-collection-entry/README.md

-# Update Your File & Serve Your Repository into a Page
+# Update Your Files & Serve Your Repository into a Page

 1. Upload your own file and NAME IT EXACTLY like what's in the template. i.e. "index.html". it will overide the template file.
 Commit your change.